Contagious06/react-obfuscate-text/README.md

 # Simple Obfuscate Text from Robots
-Inspired by Facebook splitting of "Sponsored" text to bypass adblockers:
+Inspired by Facebook splitting the "Sponsored" text try bypass adblockers:
 ![Facebook Sponsored](images/facebook.jpg "Facebook Sponsored")

-My intention is make it a little bit harder for basic scrapers to obtain emails, and phone numbers on my website.
+Instead of adblockers, I figured it could be a good way to make it a little bit harder for basic scrapers to obtain emails, and phone numbers on my website (without converting them to images).

 # Usage